-2.6.1.
-Scope of costs
+2.6.1 Scope of costs

 The BIA should include the costs directly associated with the condition for which the intervention is designed.
 Other care costs directly resulting from the intervention in question should also be included.
-For a pharmaceutical, this may include the cost of the drug and any other drug-related costs (concomitant therapies, adverse events and infusion-related costs such as consumables and staffing).
+For a drug, this may include the cost of the drug and any other drug-related costs (concomitant therapies, adverse events and infusion-related costs such as consumables and staffing).
 Costs not directly related to the intervention should not be included in the BIA, such as any additional care costs incurred due to the extension of life following the treatment, but otherwise unrelated to the initial health condition.
-While the exclusion of such costs may be debated, in many cases they would not be incurred in the timeframe of a BIA, and so would be irrelevant to the core analysis.
+While the exclusion of such costs may be debated, in many cases they would not be incurred in the time frame of a BIA, and so would be irrelevant to the core analysis.

-2.6.2.
-Distinction between incremental and total costs
+2.6.2 Distinction between incremental and total costs

 There is an important distinction between the incremental and total cost of introducing a technology.
 The incremental cost is a net cost, that is, the total cost of the technology less what would have been spent on the current standard of care.
 The total cost is the gross cost of the technology without excluding displaced costs (costs not incurred) due to replacement of the previous standard of care.
-The incremental cost will be most relevant to reimbursement decisions, while total cost is often more important to budget and resource use planning (see section 2.6.6).
+The incremental cost will be most relevant to funding decisions, while total cost is often more important to budget and resource use planning (see Section 2.6.6).

-2.6.3.
-Capital costs
+2.6.3 Capital costs

-Capital investment may be required when introducing some new technologies, for example, investment in a new information communications technology (ICT) system or additional accommodation to support a screening programme.
-Such costs are typically only incurred on a once-off basis.
+Capital investment may be required when introducing some new technologies - for example, investment in a new information communications technology (ICT) system or additional accommodation to support a screening programme.
+Such costs are typically incurred on a once-off basis.
 In a BIA, an estimation of annual costs is required.
-The annual depreciation of any capital costs should be included in the analysis.
-Guidelines for the appropriate rate of depreciation for specific capital costs and an example of how to depreciate capital costs are included in Appendix 1.
+Where relevant, the annual depreciation of capital costs should be included in the analysis.
+Guidelines for the appropriate rate of depreciation for specific capital costs is included in Appendix 1.
 Equipment incurring capital costs may also have associated regular maintenance costs that must be taken into account in the analysis.

-2.6.4.
-Labour costs
+2.6.4 Labour costs

-Labour (pay) should be calculated using consolidated salary scales available from the Department of Health and Children for public-sector employees.(15;16) Associated non-pay costs should be estimated in accordance with the methods outlined in the Regulatory Impact Analysis guidelines issued by the Department of the Taoiseach,(17;18) taking into account the most current information on the cost of superannuation for the public sector.(19;20) If specialist equipment or consumables are also required, these should not be included as part of the general non-pay costs, but rather included as separate, specific cost items.
+Labour (pay) should be calculated using consolidated salary scales available from the HSE.(8) Associated non-pay costs should be estimated in accordance with the methods outlined in the Regulatory Impact Analysis guidelines issued by the Department of the Taoiseach,(9) taking into account the most current information on the cost of superannuation for the public sector.(10-12) If specialist equipment or consumables are also required, these should not be included as part of the general non-pay costs, but rather included as separate, specific cost items.
 An example of how to calculate labour (pay) and non-pay costs is included in Appendix 2.
-Due to the introduction of differential pay scales in 2011 for new entrants, care must be taken to ensure that estimated labour costs are reflective of the mix of salary scales in use.
-In the absence of relevant evidence, in most circumstances it may be pragmatic to use an unweighted average of the midpoint of the two scales and then use scenario analyses to separately test the impact of using the existing and new entrant pay scales.
+If the BIA includes labour external to the HSE, the level of pay and decisions regarding included and excluded non-pay costs should be clearly justified with relevant data sources referenced.

-2.6.5.
-Technology costs
+2.6.5 Technology costs

-Ireland does not have a central medical costs database.(21) As a result, the generation of valid Irish cost data is challenging and time consuming.
+Ireland does not have a central medical costs database.(13) As a result, the generation of valid Irish cost data is challenging and time consuming.
 Until a valid Irish cost model is established, there is a need for flexibility regarding costing of resources.
 To maximise reproducibility and transferability, all assumptions must be clearly reported and subjected to sensitivity analysis.
-In particular, where costs are applied from other countries, the assumptions necessary to transfer this data must be explicit, with all costs converted to euro using Purchasing Power Parity indices and reported clearly.(22) An example of how to transfer costs is included in Appendix 3.
+In particular, where costs are applied from other countries, the assumptions necessary to transfer these data must be explicit, with all costs converted to euro using Purchasing Power Parity (PPP) indices and reported clearly.(14) An example of how to transfer costs is included in Appendix 3.